 Get Support for Your Mental Health

-If you have mental health concerns, we’re here to help.
+We know it may not always be easy or possible to Start the Conversation with those around you.
+If you have mental health concerns and aren’t sure who to reach out to, we’re here to help.
 Our crisis and emotional support helplines are available 24/7.

 Register for Training

-Want training on how to help in a mental health crisis?
+Want to Start the Conversation around mental health?
+Want to be prepared if someone reaches out to you seeking support, but not quite sure where to start?
 We provide virtual and in-person training opportunities for anyone who wants to learn how to assess suicide risk and refer others to appropriate resources.

 If you, your organization or community want to develop crisis intervention skills, learn more about our upcoming trainings.